baabouj/js-validation-helper/README.md

-# JavaScript Validator
+# JavaScript Validation Helper

-a validation helper to easily validate your data
+a javascript validation helper to easily validate your data

 ---